DNA Lessons Learned: Breed & Health

 Perimeters are needed around our newfound knowledge.
 For instance, if there’s German Shepherd or Chihuahua showing in the DNA report, then this is not acceptable on any level.
 But if there is a Spitz breed showing a small percentage, then this is most likely the result of the above-mentioned breed diverges or similar genetic markers.

-NOTE - These are the decisions we will have to make as a collective body of breeders:
+NOTE - These are the decisions we had to make as a collective body of breeders:

-The breeder population may have a good grasp on the DNA traits on the DNA reports understood, but that structure and temperament of the dog is lacking.
+The breeder population may have a good grasp on the DNA traits on the DNA reports, but the structure and temperament of the dog is lacking.
 This is what we need to focus on to ensure that we are progressing the breed as we should.

 Lessons Learned